boundary-layer-meteo/boundary-layer-meteo.github.io/lectures/turbulence.md

 ```

 ---
-## The spectral structure of turbulence
+## The spectral structure of the inertial subrange of turbulence
 The turbulence kinetic energy $e$ can be constructed from its spectral energy $E$ (energy per wave number $k$) following

 $$